bokeh/bokeh/sphinx/source/docs/tutorial/interaction.rst

 Linked Panning
 ~~~~~~~~~~~~~~

 It's often desired to link pan or zooming actions across many plots.
-All is
+All that is
 needed to enable this feature is to share range objects between |figure|
 calls.